SkygearIO/skygear-doc/content/cloud-db/query-subscription/ios.md

 @interface AppDelegate : UIResponder <UIApplicationDelegate, SKYContainerDelegate>
 ```

-In Swift, you should add an extention to the end of `AppDelegate`.
+In Swift, you should add an extension to the end of `AppDelegate`.

 ```swift
 extension AppDelegate: SKYContainerDelegate {